 - exercise too much without eating enough carbohydrates

 - drink alcohol, especially after skipping a meal

 - take some other medicines or herbal remedies at the same time

 - have a hormone disorder, such as an underactive thyroid (hypothyroidism)

 To prevent hypoglycaemia, it's important to have regular meals, including breakfast.
 Try not to miss or delay a meal.

 If you're planning to exercise more than usual, make sure you eat carbohydrates like bread, pasta or cereals before, during or after exercise.

 Always carry a fast-acting carbohydrate with you, like sugar cubes, fruit juice or some sweets, in case your blood sugar level gets low.
 Artificial sweeteners will not help.

 You may also need to eat a starchy carbohydrate, like a sandwich or a biscuit, to maintain your blood sugar for longer.

-If taking in sugar does not help or the hypo symptoms come back, contact your doctor or the nearest hospital.
+Call your doctor or call 111 if taking in sugar does not help, or the hypo symptoms come back

 Make sure your friends and family know about your diabetes and the symptoms of low blood sugar levels so they can recognise a hypo if it happens.